logos-maker/VST2/README.md

 # VST2 API example with editor, for Windows and Linux
 This is the smallest amount of code, for making a cross platform VST2 audio plugin with a graphical editor yet.

 This code was written on Linux, and cross compiles to Windows.
 And it subrogates the VST2 license.
-That makes it possible for anyone to make VST2 ABI compatible audio plugins, that will be fully useful in numerous music programs on Windows developing an a Linux machine.
+That makes it possible for anyone to make VST2 ABI compatible audio plugins, that will be fully useful in numerous music programs on Windows, developing an a Linux machine.

 ## Subrogating the VST2 licence - Making VST2 developent availabe for anyone
 To make this available and useful for anyone, this code-base only makes use of parts of the VST2 ABI.